 The final method of managing money with your partner is a bit of a hybrid of the two previous methods and involves having both joint and separate bank accounts.
 I love that this strategy gives you the best of both worlds.

 First, you’d have a joint checking account that you use to pay your bills.
 This is likely where your paychecks are deposited each month.
 You’d also have joint savings accounts for any financial goals you’re saving for together.

-But in addition to the joint bank accounts, you would each have your own individual checking accounts as well.
+But in addition to the joint bank accounts, you would each have your own individual checking an/or savings accounts as well.
 It’s this account that you’d use for any personal spending money.
-You and your partner can decide ahead of time how much spending money you’ll each get per month, and then transfer it into these accounts.
+You and your partner can decide ahead of time how much spending money you’ll each get per month and then transfer it into these accounts.